Nandinitalwar/weather-app/README.md

    The server will start running on http://localhost:5001.

 ## Client Setup
-1. Navigate to the `client` directory.
+1. Navigate to the `my-react-app` directory.
 2. Install the client dependencies by running the following command:
    ```
    npm install